Directed Homophily-Aware Graph Neural Network: Experiments

 \subsection{Alleviating Over-smoothing in DHGNN}

 As shown in Figure~\ref{fig:chameleonsmooth}, DHGNN effectively mitigates the over-smoothing problem.
 Node classification accuracy does not decrease, and even slightly improves, as the model goes deeper.
 The change in accuracy is obviously smaller than that observed in traditional GNNs, and remains lower than other baselines.
 Analysis of the gating vectors at deeper layers (Figure~\ref{fig:chameleondeep}) shows that while some gates saturate and refuse neighborhood messages, others remain open with lower values.
 This suggests that the model continues to capture informative signals from distant nodes, even at greater depths.
+We visualize the results on additional datasets in \ref{app:oversmoothing}, which exhibit similar patterns to those in Figure~\ref{fig:chameleondeep}, further suggesting that DHGNN effectively alleviates over-smoothing on heterophilic graphs.